 Appeals and events both answer the question, "How did we raise this money?"
 Surely, you did something specific to raise the gift (or, if not, you could assign it to an appeal called "Unsolicited").
 Each gift should be assigned to either an appeal or an event, but not both.

 Gift categories are a good way to classify the type of contribution you're receiving, such as a donation versus an event fee.
-Your gift categories should map to your Chart of Accounts in your accounting software.

 Together, these fundraising attributes will give you a greater ability to measure your progress against your goals and to measure your year-over-year improvements.